kellyshreeve/final-project/README.md

 **Purpose**: Fit an imbalanced classification model that accurately predicts which customers are likely to leave the company.

-**Techniques**: CatBoost, LGBM, XGBoost, AdaBoost, pipelines, GridSearchCV, class balancing.
+**Techniques**: CatBoost, LGBM, XGBoost, AdaBoost, pipelines, GridSearchCV, SMOTE and ADASYN class balancing.

 ### 2. Installation and Setup<a id='setup'></a>